open-soft-app/back-end-generator/README.md

 ```
 **This command will perfom below actions:

-    * Compile css/js based on `bootstrap and fontawesome/free`.
+    * Compile css/js based on `tailwind and fontawesome/free`.
     * Run `npm install && run dev`
     * Flush *node_modules* files from you folder.